MCBE-Speedrunning/Speedrunning-Rulebook/fullgame/hundo.md

 achievements you should not, see [here](hundo-achievements.md).
  * You are allowed to segment your run as long as you do not go in the world off recording/stream and you do not gain any achievements anywhere other than in the world on recording/stream.
 You are required to show the achievements at the start and at the end of every segment.

-**1.18**
+**1.19**
-* Must complete all the achievements excluding the following ones:
+* Must complete all the achievements excluding the following ones and the ones in the versions above:
 	- Passing the Time
 	- Diamonds to You!
 	- Time for Stew
 	- Adventuring Time
 	- Sail the 7 Seas

+**1.18**
+* Must complete all the achievements excluding the following ones and the ones in the versions above:
+	- With Our Powers Combined!
+	- Birthday Song
+	- It Spreads
+	- Sneak 100

 **1.17**
-* Must complete all the achievements excluding the following ones:
+* Must complete all the achievements excluding the following ones and the ones in the versions above:
-	- Passing the Time
-	- Diamonds to You!
-	- Time for Stew
-	- Adventuring Time
-	- Sail the 7 Seas
 	- Feels Like Home
 	- Sound of Music
 	- Star trader
 	- Caves & Cliffs

 **1.16**
-* Must complete all the achievements excluding the following ones:
+* Must complete all the achievements excluding the following ones and the ones in the versions above:
-	- Passing the Time
-	- Diamonds to You!
-	- Time for Stew
-	- Adventuring Time
-	- Sail the 7 Seas
-	- Feels Like Home
-	- Sound of Music
-	- Star trader
-	- Caves & Cliffs
 	- Wax on, Wax off
 	- Whatever Floats Your Goat
 	- The Healing Power of Friendship

 **1.14**
-* Must complete all the achievements excluding the following ones:
+* Must complete all the achievements excluding the following ones and the ones in the versions above:
-	- Passing the Time
-	- Diamonds to You!
-	- Time for Stew
-	- Adventuring Time
-	- Sail the 7 Seas
-	- Feels Like Home
-	- Sound of Music
-	- Star trader
-	- Caves & Cliffs
-	- Wax on, Wax off
-	- Whatever Floats Your Goat
-	- he Healing Power of Friendship
 	- Bullseye
 	- Cover me in debris
 	- Hot Tourist Destination
 	- Ooooh, shiny!

 **1.11**
-* Must complete all the achievements excluding the following ones:
+* Must complete all the achievements excluding the following ones and the ones in the versions above:
-	- Passing the Time
-	- Diamonds to You!
-	- Time for Stew
-	- Adventuring Time
-	- Sail the 7 Seas
-	- Feels Like Home
-	- Sound of Music
-	- Star trader
-	- Caves & Cliffs
-	- Wax on, Wax off
-	- Whatever Floats Your Goat
-	- The Healing Power of Friendship
-	- Bullseye
-	- Cover me in debris
-	- Hot Tourist Destination
-	- Ooooh, shiny!
 	- Sticky Situation
 	- Total Beelocation
 	- Bee our Guest

 **1.10**
-* Must complete all the achievements excluding the following ones:
+* Must complete all the achievements excluding the following ones and the ones in the versions above:
-	- Passing the Time
-	- Diamonds to You!
-	- Time for Stew
-	- Adventuring Time
-	- Sail the 7 Seas
-	- Feels Like Home
-	- Sound of Music
-	- Star trader
-	- Caves & Cliffs
-	- Wax on, Wax off
-	- Whatever Floats Your Goat
-	- The Healing Power of Friendship
-	- Bullseye
-	- Cover me in debris
-	- Hot Tourist Destination
-	- Ooooh, shiny!
-	- Sticky Situation
-	- Total Beelocation
-	- Bee our Guest
 	- Master Trader
 	- I've got a bad feeling about this
 	- Disenchanted